sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 | need to sleep while holding lock | mutex |
 | ownership | mutex |

+Unless the strict semantics of mutexes are unsuitable and/or the critical region prevents the lock from being shared, always prefer them to any other locking primitive.

 ### What happens when a process tries to adquire a mutex lock?